 Sources of data

-- Data on overall cost per WAU and clinical output in WAUs is derived from PLICS (Patient Level Information and Costing Systems (replacement for Reference Costs)).
+- Data on overall cost per WAU and clinical output in WAUs has been derived from PLICS (Patient Level Information and Costing Systems) since 2018/19.
+Reference costs were used previously.

 - Data on surplus/deficit is derived from trust consolidated annual accounts.